-- 2. The Church officer reasonably believed that his conduct was in the best interests of the Church, or at least not opposed to its best interests; and - 3.
+- 1. The conduct of the Church officer was in good faith; - 2.
+The Church officer reasonably believed that his conduct was in the best interests of the Church, or at least not opposed to its best interests; and - 3.
 In the case of any criminal proceeding, the Church officer had no reasonable cause to believe that his conduct was unlawful or unbiblical.